Key Questions Answered in this Section

 Current Market

 - Still in Early Stages: The precision agriculture market in India is nascent but growing rapidly.
 It’s estimated to be around USD 102 million in 2023 and is projected to see significant growth.
+The costs of implementing precision farming in India vary based on the scale of operations and the integration of IoT-based solutions.

 - Factors Driving Growth: Rising awareness of economic benefits, increasing government support, and growing demand for efficient resource management are primary drivers.